lukaspustina/rs-collector/README.md

 The _JVM_ collector collects garbage collection statistics, i.&nbsp;e. those that `jstat -gc` reveals for each specified, running JVM.
 This collector has been tested with OpenJDK "7u51-2.4.6-1ubuntu4" and Oracle JDK "1.8.0_121".
 JVMs are identified by a regular expression that matches the class name or the command line arguments.

 This collector only collects statistics for specified JVMs; cf. example configuration.
 It currently does not distinguish between multiple instances of the same identified JVM.

+### Megaraid

+The _Megaraid_ collector collector disk drive statistics using the MegaCLI tool.
+It collects statistics like

+* `hw.storage.drivestats.mediaerrors`: Number of media errors reported for the device by the RAID controller.
+* `hw.storage.drivestats.othererrors`: Number of other errors reported for the device by the RAID controller.
+* `hw.storage.drivestats.predfailerrors`: Number of errors that are considered critical by the RAID controller.
+* `hw.storage.drivestats.smartflag`
+* `hw.storage.drivestats.firmwarestate`
+* `hw.storage.drivestats.predfaileventno`: Sequence number of the most recent recorded predictive failure event.

 ### Mongo